 Treatment of CLL

-Up to now, there is now curative therapy for chronic lymphocytic leukemia besides allogenic stem cell transplantation.
-Since the disease is usually progressing slowly, therapy often is not necessary at times of diagnosis (watch and wait).
-The respectively used therapy record is arranged regarding:
+There is a curative therapy for CLL besides allogeneic stem cell transplantation.
+Since the disease progresses slowly, therapy often is not necessary at times of diagnosis (watch and wait).
+The respectively used therapy record is arranged based on:

 - The disease’s stage